BFergerson/GitSocratic/README.md

  gitsocratic init
  ```

- Notes: This command may take several minutes on the first use.
+ Note: This command may take several minutes on the first use.

  ### Bare-bones installation
  ```